Advice For Separated Families During This Christmas Period

 Christmas, like any festival or event, can be a difficult time for a separated family organising arrangements for children across two or more households.
 In the worst cases, trying to make these plans can lead to serious conflict.
 In his latest article, Kevan Hankinson offers some advice to those families who are trying to ensure a smooth and stress-free Christmas period.

-Otherwise, doing what you can to build a sensible agreement around festivities is certain to help parents and more importantly to the children themselves.
-It is a good idea to try and plan well in advance.
-It is surprising how often things which you assume everyone knows (for example that a particular relative is going to be calling on a particular day at a particular time) isn’t known and hasn’t been discussed and then causes a lot of argument and difficulty.
+Doing what you can to build a sensible agreement around festivities is certain to help parents and more importantly the children themselves.
+It is a good idea to try and plan well in advance and communicate fairly and appropriately about the things that matter.
+It is surprising how often things which one parent assumes everyone knows (for example that that Grandma always comes around on Boxing Day to see the children) isn’t known and hasn’t been discussed and then causes a lot of last minute argument and difficulty.

-Even with the best of intentions parents can find themselves making different plans and then getting very unhappy if those plans are disrupted by an ex-partner.
+Even with the best of intentions, a parent can find themselves making different plans and then getting very unhappy if those plans are disrupted by the other parent.
 Take the time to think about what you are going to do and how you are going to communicate it to the other person, bearing in mind that they too will have their priorities, which may be heartfelt, even if not the same as yours.

 What Should Be Done If Disagreements Arise?

-If there are going to be problems and you need assistance then there are options available like mediation or taking advice from a solicitor but the closer you get to the big day, the more difficult it is to arrange those sorts of solutions.
-In the worst case scenario trying to get a resolution from court is unlikely to be realistic in the run up to the holiday period.
+If there are going to be problems and you need assistance then there are options available like mediation or taking advice from a Solicitor but the closer you get to the big day, the more difficult it is to arrange those sorts of solutions.
+Courts are a last resort if a dispute cannot be resolved, but trying to get a resolution from court is unlikely to be realistic in the run up to the holiday period.

 You may have to appreciate that even if you see yourself as the main organiser of the children’s lives there will have to be some give and take and you may have to think about what is particularly critical and important.

-A point that is often discussed in court when the issue of festivals and holidays arise, is that it is often the adults more than the children who get hung up upon particular days.
-Whilst the parents may consider it to be absolutely critical to spend time with a child on the 25th December and that no other date will do, for the children having two or more Christmases in any given week is actually really good news, and they are far less concerned about the number on the calendar.
+A point that is often discussed in court when the issue of festivals and holidays arise, is that it is sometimes the adults more than the children who get hung up upon particular days.
+Whilst the parents may consider it to be absolutely critical to spend time with a child on the 25th December and that no other date will do, for the children having two or more Christmases in any given week is actually really good news, and they may be less concerned about the number on the calendar.

-Similarly people can find themselves going to extraordinary lengths and travelling long hours simply to ensure that they have a few hours with a child on any given day when actually they could have had a whole day or more in a far less fraught set of circumstances.
+Similarly, people can find themselves going to extraordinary lengths and travelling long hours simply to ensure that they have a few hours with a child on any given day when actually they could have had a whole day or more with some flexibility, in a far less fraught set of circumstances.

 For some, there will always be the “magic” of waking up with the children on the day itself.
 Whilst courts tailor every outcome to the individual children and families in question, it is fair to say that if no other solution can be found courts expect parents to take their turn with these moments.
 It can be complicated especially where there is an extended family or children from other relationships involved in the arrangements.